 Method 5: SFC Scannow Tool

 The viruses in your machine can also be the reason for the Please Wait for the GPSVC error.
-So, it would be best if you ran an SFC scan tool fixer to check and repair your system files.
+So, running an SFC scan tool fixer would be best to check and repair your system files.

 Here are the steps to run an SFC scan: